ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 *1st-level Ranger feature*

+You create or inherit a repository of knowledge known as a Monster Grimoire.
+Each Ranger carries a grimoire, a manual on dangerous creatures.
+A Ranger's grimoire is an object entirely unique to them.
+It may be a leather tome recovered from a dusty library with notes made in the margins, a set of blood-stained scrolls inherited from a previous hunter, or a precious stone with a communing spirit held within.

+If a Ranger ever loses a grimoire, they have retained enough knowledge to not suffer immediate drawbacks.
+However, they can't add to the grimoire until it is restored and therefore can't take another Ranger level until a lost grimoire has been replaced.
+A grimoire can be recreated by spending 8 hours and 50 GP worth of materials such as books, scrolls, and ink.

-You maintain a detailed record of creatures you have studied and hunted, learning their weaknesses, behaviors, and habitats.
-This knowledge is organized into five broad classifications:
+In your grimoire, you maintain a detailed record of creatures you have studied and hunted, learning their weaknesses, behaviors, and habitats.
+The creatures (and the collections of knowledge surrounding them) are organized into five broad classification groups:

 1. **Eternals:** Celestials, Fiends
 2. **Nightmares:** Aberrations, Monstrosities